PetMinder401/PetMinder/README.md

 ## Data Structure

 This schematic is an overview of the request/response cycle that our app relies on.
-An http request is sent from a client such as postman or httpie then taken as an input by the node server - the request may require middleware if data is being updated or posted, and authorization securely transmits the data.
+An http request is sent from a client such as postman or HTTPie then taken as an input by the node server - the request may require middleware if data is being updated or posted, and authorization securely transmits the data.
 The routes that correspond with our four models have CRUD methods, but not all of them have all four.
 User only has POST and GET, while reminder has all methods but PUT.
 The routes call upon the respective models to determine how the request is to be handled.
 The data stored in the database may be manipulated depending on the nature of the request.
 <br>
 <h1 align="center">
 <br>